Purchasing a new home in Annapolis?

-These are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-If you have any questions regarding any of this information or if you're ready to get started, you can contact me here or e-mail me at .
+If you have questions regarding any of this information or if you're ready to get started, simply contact me here or e-mail me at .

-You'll most likely want to form a list of features you want to have, get an idea of what neighborhoods you'd like to live in, and start working on your budget.
+You'll want to assemble a list of items you want to have, get an idea of what neighborhoods and school districts you'd like to live in, and begin planning around your budget.

-Ensuring your mortgage payment is around a third of your net monthly income is a good rule to follow.
+Ensuring your mortgage payment is less than 30 percent of your net monthly income is a good guideline to go by.

-Step 2 – Connect with a real estate agent in Annapolis
+Step 2 – Talk to a real estate agent

-We'll talk about everything from neighborhoods, schools in the Annapolis area, the mortgage and housing industries, to any other economic factors that might affect your buying decision today or in the future.
+We'll talk about everything from neighborhoods, schools in the Annapolis area, the mortgage industry, to any other economic factors that could affect your buying decision today or in the future.

 In addition, I'll assist you with getting started on your loan.

-There are some excellent mortgage professionals in Annapolis, and I partner with a lot of them, so you can rest assured that you're in great hands.
+There are some great mortgage professionals in Annapolis, and I work with a lot of them, so you'll be in great hands.

-They can assist you with determining which type of loan is best for you and help you get qualified.
+They can help you choose which type of loan is best for you, as well as help you get qualified.

-After our first meeting, I'll begin looking for homes on the market that are a great fit for you.
+After our initial meeting, I'll begin searching for available homes on the market that are good for you.

-I'll preview most of the houses and reject the duds, and then we'll schedule appointments to tour the houses whenever it's most convenient for you.
+I'll preview many of the homes and exclude the duds, and then we'll schedule appointments to view the houses when it's convenient for you.

-As we tour the homes, I'll point out good features, as well as negative ones.
-I'll also ask you to point out what things you like and dislike.
+When we view the houses, I'll point out positive features and bad ones.
+And I'll ask you to point out what things you like and dislike.

-Frequently, buyers change their must-have list as we view homes and some things become more substantial than others.
+It's widely common for buyers to amend their must-have list as we tour houses and some features become far more necessary than others.

-If that's the situation, I'll look through the listings again and narrow it down to the home of your dreams.
+If that happens, I'll look through all the listings once more and trim it down to the house you've been dreaming about.

-My knowledge of the Annapolis market is a necessary aspect in your home search.
-I'm acquainted with all the schools and neighborhoods, and I'll communicate some areas are "hot" and call for immediate action and the ones that are "cold" and allow for careful examination.
+An agent's knowledge of the Annapolis home market is a leading aspect in your house search.
+And I assure you I'm mindful of all the school districts and neighborhoods, and I will alert you to some neighborhoods are "hot" and warrant immediate action and some that are "cool" and allow for careful consideration.

-When we tour homes, I'll make sure to communicate if the seller's list price has room for negotiation or if I believe the home is "priced to sell."
+When we view homes, I'll let you know if the seller's list price has room for negotiation or if I believe the home is "priced to sell."

-If things don't add up, just call me at 410-647-8000 ext.
-817 or e-mail me at , and I'll be glad to answer any questions you have.
-My knowledge of the market will help you stay a step above the rest through the entire deal.
+If things don't add up, contact me at 410-647-8000 ext.
+817 or e-mail me at , and I'll be happy to answer your questions.
+My understanding of the market will keep you a step above the rest throughout the entire process.

-Step 5 – Find the home of your dreams
+Step 5 – Find the home you've been waiting for

-I'm positive we'll find your dream home in the Annapolis area.
-When we do, I'll precisely create your purchase offer.
-The offer will be tailored with your needs in mind and the home, including several contingencies.
-A few examples are obtaining financing, completing the inspection, and a clear title.
+I'm confident we'll find the home of your dreams in Annapolis.
+When we do, I'll thoroughly create your purchase offer.
+The offer will be tailored keeping your needs in mind and the home, including several contingencies.
+A few examples are obtaining financing, carrying out the inspection, and a clean title.

-Upon turning in your offer, you'll likely need to submit "earnest money."
-This is a cash deposit made to the home seller to secure an offer to purchase the property, and it's typically applied to the closing costs.
-If the offer is accepted, we should close about 30 to 60 days afterward.
+When presenting your purchase offer, you'll want to present "earnest money."
+This is a cash deposit made to a home seller to secure the offer to buy the property.
+The amount is most often put towards the closing costs.
+If your offer is accepted, we should close within 30 to 60 days after.
 This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate the deal

-A lot of contracts aren't closed on the beginning offer.
-It's widely common to receive a counter offer.
-Don't let this alarm you.
-We'll talk over whether or not to consent to the counter offer, present our own counter offer, or reject the seller's offer and move on.
+Most contracts don't close on the first offer – it's really common to receive a counter offer.
+But don't let it discourage you.
+We'll figure out whether or not to consent to the counter offer, submit our own counter offer, or decline the seller's offer and move on.

-The state of the market will play a big part in how aggressively we negotiate the deal.
+The state of the market will play a part in how aggressively we negotiate the deal.

-In addition, we'll work within your financing limits.
-And when it's all said and done, we'll assemble a deal that is best for you.
+In addition, we'll work within your financing constraints.
+And at the end of the day, we'll formulate a deal that is best for you.

-Once the deal is finalized, you'll start working with your lender to close the loan.
+After the contract is finalized, you'll start working with your mortgage lender to close the loan.

-If you're already pre-qualified, it shouldn't be a long process at all, but you should to stay in close contact with your lender.
+It won't take long at all if you've been pre-qualified, but you need to stay in close contact with your lender.

-And I'll deal with all the property information your lender needs to close the loan.
+And I'll manage all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of getting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your loan application.

-This estimate is based on the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a precise range of accuracy.
-I'll analyze the estimate and let you know if it all looks okay.
+This estimate is formed from the loan amount.
+RESPA requirements order that it has to contain all closing costs and fall within a precise range of accuracy, and I'll review the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This will most often occur at a title company or escrow office and is often a smooth and easygoing occasion.
+Then it's time to close on your house.
+This should occur at a title company or escrow office and will probably be a smooth and easygoing occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, make sure you contact me at 410-647-8000 ext.
+And if you have any questions, make sure you call me at 410-647-8000 ext.
 817 or e-mail me at .